mautic/developer-documentation-new/docs/design/labelling.rst

 Reverts values back to their last saved state.
 The last saved state includes the values stored the last time the User clicked Apply.
 Doesn't close the dialog or window.

-Compare Cancel, Restore, Restore defaults, and Undo.
+See also Cancel, Restore, Restore defaults, and Undo.

 Restore
 ^^^^^^^

 Brings a file back after deletion, corruption, or similar event.

-Compare Reset.
+See also Reset.

 Restore all
 ^^^^^^^^^^^

 Completes a restore operation on all files or objects in a given system or container.

-Compare Restore.
+See also Restore.

 Restore defaults
 ^^^^^^^^^^^^^^^^

 Sets Form values to the default settings.

-Compare Reset and Undo.
+See also Reset and Undo.

 Run
 ^^^